 Average time taken to pay invoices: 45 days

 Invoices due but not paid within agreed terms: 11 %

 Standard payment terms

-Payment of the Price will be made by the end of the month following either;- 1) in which the goods are received or accepted by Standard Life or the services provided, or 2) in which the invoice for such Good and Services is received, whichever is later.
+Payment of the Price will be made by the end of the month following either;- 1) the month in which the goods are received or accepted by Standard Life or the services provided, or 2) in which the invoice for such Goods and Services is received, whichever is later.